rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

   a.
 Consumer fails to process a message
   b.
 Connection drops while processing a message
   c.
 Consumer receives a *Poison message*
 	d.
+Consumer gives up after failing to process a message (same as c.)
+  e.
 Producer fails to send a message (due to connection/channel errors)
-  e.
+  f.
 Broker nacks a message (i.e. sent message does not get delivered)
-  f.
+  g.
 Broker returns a message (i.e. sent message does not get delivered)
-  g.
+	h.
+Queue's hosting node down while sending messages to it (same as g.)
+  i.
 Broker blocks producers

 ### Resiliency Matrix